transformteamsg/design-documents/README.md

 - **Product-specific ADRs:**
   Each product has its own directory at the root (e.g., `/product-foo/`).

-All ADRs use a 4-digit numbering scheme and a descriptive filename, e.g., `0001-standardise-rfc-and-adr-templates.md`.
+All ADRs use a 4-digit numbering scheme and a descriptive filename, e.g. `0001-standardise-rfc-and-adr-templates.md`.

 For more details, see the [ADR 0001](./adr/0001-standardise-rfc-and-adr-templates.md).